kadena-io/pact-5/docs/builtins/General/try.md

 3
 ```

-If the `enforce` function specifies a condition that succeeds, the try function returns the result.
+If the `enforce` function specifies a condition that succeeds, the `try` function returns the result.
-In this case, the result is `true`:
+For example, if the condition succeeds, the result is `true`:

 ```pact
 (try 3 (enforce (= 1 1) "this will definitely fail"))